Oral-Conscious Sedation in Bethesda & Chevy Chase, MD

 • You’re not pregnant

-• You’re not allergic to benzodiazepines or other substances used for oral-conscious sedation
+• You’re not allergic to benzodiazepines or other substances used for oral sedation

 • You experience dental fear/anxiety